ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 After having verified the POST request to the /token endpoint and that the client is authorized to obtain an access token corresponding to its access token request, the AS proceeds as defined below.

-The following denotes an authentication credential as "confirmed" or "non confirmed", in case the AS has or has not achieved proof-of-possession of the private key associated with the public key of that authentication credential, respectively.
+In the following, an authentication credential is denoted as "confirmed" if and only if the AS has achieved proof-of-possession of the private key associated with the public key of that authentication credential and such proof still holds.
+Otherwise, an authentication credential is denoted as "non confirmed".

 If the access token request specifies neither the 'client_cred_verify' parameter nor the 'client_cred_verify_mac' parameter, then the AS performs the following steps.